Tamsin Greenway

-Tamsin Greenway (born 6 October 1982) is a former England netball international.
+Tamsin Greenway (born 6 October 1982) is a former England netball international and the current director of netball at London Mavericks.
 She was a member of the England teams that won bronze medals at the 2010 Commonwealth Games and at the 2011 and 2015 Netball World Cups.
 Between 2006 and 2018 she played in eight Netball Superleague grand finals for three different teams – Team Bath, Surrey Storm and Wasps.
 During this time she won five Netball Superleague titles as a player and/or coach and a sixth as a director of netball.
 Greenway also works as a netball pundit for Sky Sports.
-In 2020, she was appointed head coach of the Scotland national netball team.
+Between 2020-2023, she was the head coach of the Scotland national netball team.

 Early life and education

 Greenway is originally from Desford, Leicestershire.
 She was educated at the local community primary school and Bosworth Academy.
 In addition to netball, in her youth she played various sports including association football, tennis, table tennis, badminton and field hockey.
 Between 2001 and 2004 she studied Media Production at the University of Bath.